cziter15/ksIotFrameworkLib/README.md

   <img src="https://raw.githubusercontent.com/cziter15/ksIotFrameworkLib/master/doc/header.jpg">
 </p>

-## What and why?
+## Motivation

-The goal of this project is to create a simple template or starting point for developing Internet of Things (IoT) applications using the ESP 8266/32 microcontroller.
-I noticed that I was frequently copying and modifying existing applications when creating new ones for different devices, and I wanted to streamline this process.
-This project aims to do just that by providing a more organized approach to starting new IoT projects with the ESP 8266/32.
+- The goal of this project is to create a simple template or starting point to develop IoT applications using Espressif microcontrollers.
+- I was frequently copying and modifying source code for different devices and this is an attempt to streamline this process.

 ## Doxygen
-Detailed documentation can be found on [here](https://cziter15.github.io/ksIotFrameworkLib).
+- Detailed documentation can be found on [here](https://cziter15.github.io/ksIotFrameworkLib).

 ## Architecture
 ```mermaid